open-neuromorphic/open-neuromorphic.github.io/content/english/blog/northpole-ibm-neuromorphic-ai-hardware/index.md

-reviewing this blog post and the super-useful discussion about the brain-inspired traits of NorthPole: he convinced me that the way in which the authors claim biology inspiration actually proves useful (_e.g._, distributed memory hierarchy), differently from other approaches that severly compromise performance (_e.g._, accuracy), with negligible efficiency improvements.
+reviewing this blog post and the super-useful discussion about the brain-inspired traits of NorthPole: he convinced me that the way in which the authors claim biology inspiration actually proves useful (_e.g._, distributed memory hierarchy), differently from other approaches that severely compromise performance (_e.g._, accuracy), with negligible efficiency improvements.

 I would also like to thank [Siddharth Joshi](https://siddharth-joshi.com) for pointing out that Keller et al.